invertdna/Skagit_Salmon_eDNA/Documents/notes.md

 ## 2018-03-06
 - qPCR: note that the detector for the CKCO3 assay is named on the machine 'jimmy161209'

+## 2018-03-02
+- qPCR: used up the last of sample SKA-094 full strength
+- more than 3uL were put into well 9b

 ## 2018-02-22
 - Meeting: Ole, Jimmy, Linda.
 Jimmy's to-dos
   - All further work will focus on seine sites only